Subscribed to Spotify Premium, but still tracked

 Advertising, a marginal part of Spotify's revenue

-Spotify operates on a "freemium" model: you can listen to the music streaming service for free ("Spotify Free") but you will have limitations and advertising.
-The free version is a loss leader for the paid version.
+Spotify runs on a "freemium" model: you can use the music streaming service for free ("Spotify Free"), but with limitations and advertising.
+The free version is a loss leader for the paid one.

-If we look financial results for the last quarter of 2019, “Spotify Free” users represent 56% of all users, but only 11% of Spotify’s revenue.
+If we look at the financial results for the last quarter of 2019, “Spotify Free” users represent 56% of all users, but only 11% of Spotify’s revenue.

 Spotify Q4 2019